-When the score is tied at the end of regulation time, the tie will be broken in the following manner: A single, ten (10) minute "sudden victory" overtime period shall be played with teams consisting of six (6) field players and a goalkeeper (7 vs. 7).
+When the score is tied at the end of regulation time, the tie will be broken in the following manner: A single, fifteen (15) minute "sudden victory" overtime period shall be played with teams consisting of six (6) field players and a goalkeeper (7 vs. 7).
 There shall be a five (5) minute intermission during which the coach will designate the seven players who will start the overtime period.
 The teams will change ends, and the officials shall have a coin toss with the team captains to determine who has the centerpass.
 The captain of the visiting team shall call the toss.

 - A. All game rules shall apply with the following modifications: - 1.
 Each team will begin the overtime with six (6) field players and a goalkeeper.
 If a team finished the regulation game playing short because of a disqualified player, it shall play the overtime period short.
 If a team finished the regulation period playing short because of a suspended player, it shall play short until the suspension time has been served - 2.
 Any player who has been disqualified during regulation play is not eligible for the overtime period. - 3.
 A player suspended during regulation play would be eligible at the end of the suspension. - 4.
 On penalty corners, the defending team is permitted to have only four (4) players behind the goal line (goalkeeper and three (3) field players). - 5.
-Note: For yellow card suspensions or red card disqualifications during the sudden victory overtime period the offending team shall play short. - B. The game is complete as soon as a goal has been scored. - C. The game will be considered a tie if the score is still tied after the single ten (10) minute sudden victory period has been played.
+Any timeouts not used during the regulation game may be used during the overtime period. - 6.
+Note: For yellow card suspensions or red card disqualifications during the sudden victory overtime period the offending team shall play short. - B. The game is complete as soon as a goal has been scored. - C. The game will be considered a tie if the score is still tied after the single fifteen (15) minute sudden victory period has been played.